 The adoption of artificial intelligence and the growing use of data is positively affecting the job market in several ways, most notably by creating a strong new demand for skilled professionals.
 This trend is evident across various sectors and is reshaping workforce dynamics.

-- data translator (working at the intersection of marketing and data science),
+- data translator (working at the intersection of marketing and data science)

-- marketing analyst
+- AI/ML marketing lead

 When you graduate from this online master programme, you will be equipped with new knowledge, the latest skills and a fresh perspective.